Barbara Ann Radnofsky

-Barbara Ann Radnofsky (born July 8, 1956) is a Democratic politician, author and mediator from the U.S. state of Texas.
+Barbara Ann Radnofsky (born July 8, 1956) is an American Democratic politician, author and mediator from the U.S. state of Texas.
 She was the first woman to have won the Democratic nomination for a U.S. Senate seat in Texas.

 Early life and career

 Radnofsky was born in Broomall, Pennsylvania.
 She grew up in Houston and entered the University of Houston at age 16 on a National Merit four-year academic scholarship.
 She received her B.A. in 1976, graduating magna cum laude.
 She then attended law school at the University of Texas School of Law, graduating with honors in 1979.
 Radnofsky has three children with her husband, Ed Supkis, a doctor.